 Ohhh the packaging and eye appeal.

 I searched the aisles and counters for favorites, and for items that are packable.
-How much can I really fit into my suitcase, any suitcase ?
+How much can I really fit into my suitcase, any suitcase?

 Sushi, bento boxes, desserts, French pastries, chocolates, wagashi, wines, sake, seafood, soba, nori, meats, fruits – it’s spectacular.

 You can grab something to easily take back to your hotel.
 That is, if you can wait.
 I could not – and would not wait.
 Are you kidding?
-I have to try a snack – and with the proper etiquette.

-I found out: customers can only eat up on the 9th floor where there is a designated area.
+As I found out: customers can only eat up on the 9th floor where there is a designated area.
 I took a small snack up to the eating zone because it was the next best thing to wolfing something on an escalator.
 Which would not go over at all in Tokyo and is not my style.

 As you walk down the aisles of Food Heaven, I encourage you to visit the Johan Paris food counter.